 Is that a mural?
 Well yes, to me it is.
 When I first moved into my house I had two boys that would be sharing a room.
 I knew I wanted something totally boy.
 We had visited a U.S. Air Force museum with my husband's family earlier that year and I was in love with the old graphics found on the airplanes.
 This one especially.

 It was so clean, crisp and vintage.
 I later found out they put this symbol on the airplanes to make sure our allies didn't shoot us down at war.
 I decided on a vintage airplane theme.
 Yes, I do theme kids rooms.
 Why not?
 After all, I have four boys, they can switch rooms and have a whole new feeling.
 It drives me crazy when a TV designer says, Read more [...]

 Seven years ago when my husband and I built our house,

 I was in love with this chandelier.

 It is a Kathy Ireland entry chandelier from Lamps Plus.
 Well, seven years is a long time in my design eyes and the love has faded.
 Even my husband was ready for a change.
 I decided that what I really wanted was a barrel shade over a chandelier.
 Maybe I could buy a shade and slip it over the existing chandelier.
 I searched the internet high and low but the largest shade I could find was 18" in diameter.
 My chandelier is 30"!
 That was not going to work.
 Even if there was one that was large enough, with the standard top X it would be too high to expose a little iron above and below the shade like I had imagined.

-I'd have to make my own.
-What would I use for my stiff circle for the top and bottom?
-I drug my sweetie Read more [...]
+I'd have to make my own, a DIY barrel shade for my chandelier.
+What would I use for my stiff circle for Read more [...]